queer/amybot-shards/README.md

 ![Graph](simple.svg)

+The key takeaway here is that Graphviz is hard to do right. :thumbsup:

 ## wtf is wrong with you

 Well JDA didn't support what I wanted, and external caching + raw mWS event access is nice.